mhaack/mh-site/src/posts/2022-09-26-the-world-of-wemos-d1-mini-boards.md

 I also like the board because it is little smaller than a classic Node MCU board.
 The dimensions are 34.2 mm x 25.6mm.
 It is so small; it even fits into a small [dollhouse Mini TV](/mini-tv/).

 Wemos recently upgraded both boards.
 The Wemos D1 mini is now on version 4.0.0 and the Wemos D1 mini Pro on v2.0.0.
 Both boards got USB type C connectors instead of micro USB.
 The pro version also got a lithium battery interface charging interface and a LOLIN I2C Port.
 To fit everything on the board D1 mini Pro has grown a bit.
-The pinout of both boards did not change.

 ## Pinout